djalmarodriguess/djalmarodriguess/README.md

 I’m passionate about data.
 I’ve always been curious to understand how the world works, and data allows me to do it in a unique way.
-I love learning about new techniques and data technologies, and I’m always looking for ways to use them to solve real-world problems
+I love learning about new techniques and data technologies, and I’m always looking for ways to use them to solve real-world problems.
 <!-- <br> -->
 <a href="https://www.python.org" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/> </a>
 <a href="https://www.mysql.com/" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/mysql/mysql-original-wordmark.svg" alt="mysql" width="40" height="40"/> </a>